Muriel Rukeyser: 1930 to 1940

+However, Rukeyser did publish the documentary poem The Book of the Dead in her volume U.S. 1 (1938).
+This work covered the tragedy, its after-effects, and the court proceedings.
+Rukeyser said, in an interview, that her intent was to “write a series of poems linked together like the sequences in a movie are linked together.”

-Rukeseyser also wrote for the Daily Worker and a variety of publications including Decision and Life & Letters Today, for which she was assigned to cover the People's Olympiad (Olimpiada Popular, Barcelona), the Catalan government's alternative to the Nazis' 1936 Berlin Olympics.
+Rukeyser also wrote for the Daily Worker and a variety of publications including Decision and Life & Letters Today, for which she was assigned to cover the People's Olympiad (Olimpiada Popular, Barcelona), the Catalan government's alternative to the Nazis' 1936 Berlin Olympics.
 Instead of reporting on the Olympiad, she witnessed the first days of the Spanish Civil War, an experience that she would describe as a "moment of proof."
 This formed the basis of her rediscovered autobiographical novel Savage Coast and the long poem Mediterranean.

-Rukeyser famously traveled to Gauley Bridge, West Virginia with filmmaker and photographer Nancy Naumburg to investigate the recurring silicosis among miners there, which resulted in her modernist masterpiece, the documentary poem The Book of the Dead in her volume U.S. 1 (1938).

 With World War II on the horizon, she published A Turning Wind (1939).
-In it, she seems to reach back to her experiences during the Spanish Civil War and look ahead to the turmoil in Europe with poems such as "Correspondences."
+In it, she seems to draw upon her experiences during the Spanish Civil War and look ahead to the turmoil in Europe, as in poems such as "Correspondences."
 She also adds a section entitled Lives, in which she has poems about some of the individuals she later writes biographies about, such as Willard Gibbs.

-Rukeseyer did not shy away from strong social or political positions.
+Rukeyser did not shy away from strong social or political positions.
 Even before the U.S. entered the conflict, she spoke to a group at Vassar College about how poetry can be “a kind of weapon that can best meet these enemies, the outer cloud, the stealthy inner silence of fear” (1a, emphasis original).

-During the war, she publishes two volumes: Wake Island: A Poem (1942), and Beast in View (1944).
-As one would expect, these volumes, slim as they are, focus on the conflict underway.